 Students planning to graduate should make an appointment with their advisor no later than the semester prior to graduation to complete a degree audit which must be submitted to the Registrar for review and approval by the date listed in the Academic Calendar (fall semester).
-Students may graduate under their catalog of entry or any subsequent catalog in effect during a year in which they have been enrolled.
+Students may graduate under their catalog of entry or any subsequent catalog.
 Associate degree graduates are required to complete a minimum of 18 credit hours at ASU Mid-South.
 Certificate completers must complete at least 50 percent of required program hours at ASU Mid-South.
 Completing this audit ensures that students are aware of and can complete all requirements by the time of their intended graduation.